HVR88/BraumeisterMobil-RPi/README.md

-# BMPi
+# BraumeisterMobil-RPi

 # Introduction
+This project is the code base for a Raspberry Pi based alternative to the official Speidel Braumeistermobil WiFi adapter.
+It allows remote control of your Braumeister v2 controller and updating firmware.

-This project uses a RPI zero to replace the Braumesiter wifi module.
-The bmpi hosts a webserver for the front-end and talks to the Braumeister over UART using AT+ commands.
+When the code is running on RPi, it hosts a webserver for the front-end and talks to the Braumeister over UART using AT+ commands.

 ## Features
  * Send commands to the BM